nitish-raj/searxng-mcp-bridge/README.md

 * `npm run watch`: Watch for changes and rebuild automatically.
 * `npm run inspector`: Run the MCP inspector to test the server.

-## Notes & guarantees
+## Migration & Compatibility

-- No tool names, schemas, or IO shapes were changed by the HTTP transport support.
+**Backward Compatibility**:
-- STDIO remains the default transport and behaves exactly as before; rollback to STDIO is a single env/flag change.
+- STDIO remains the default transport - existing users need no changes
-- The HTTP transport is intentionally opt-in and configuration-driven to keep the change minimal and reversible.
+- All tool names, parameters, and responses remain unchanged
+- Configuration is opt-in via environment variables

+**Migration to HTTP**:
+- Set `TRANSPORT=http` to enable HTTP transport
+- Configure `PORT` and `HOST` as needed
+- Update client to use HTTP endpoint instead of stdio

+**Rollback**:
+- Set `TRANSPORT=stdio` or omit the variable to return to stdio